alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 because so many (almost 50%) of applicants try for these fields.
 One publication or one paper under review is almost expected.
 - Three letters of recommendation.
-A common mix is a strong letter from your PI, a decent letter from the course you TAed for, and a weak letter from the course you did well in.
+A common mix is a strong letter from your PI, a decent letter from a course you TAed for, and a weak letter from a course you did well in.
 Again, stronger applicants will have two research letters, or maybe even three.

 This is an incredibly demanding funnel.
 Only the strongest CS students will even meet these qualifications.
-They apply, the truly excellent ones (or the lucky ones) (or actually, both) get accepted into the Ph.D. program, and they start their new life.
+They apply, the truly excellent ones (or the lucky ones) (or actually, both) get accepted into top Ph.D. programs, they make a decision, and they start their new life.
 About 14% of Berkeley CS undergrads go to graduate school (counting master's programs), and I'd say this is actually the top 14% of the major.
 Maybe top 20%, if you want to be safe.

-A quarter of these students will drop out of the PhD program.
+A quarter of these students will drop out of the Ph.D. program.
 That's the percentage that leave CMU, circa 2014.

 You need incredible talent and dedication to even get into a program as good